herrethan/react-confetti-explosion/README.md

 ## Examples

-See src/example.tsx as an example app, bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-This can be run locally with `yarn start`.
+See src/example.tsx as an example case, which can be run locally with `pnpm dev`.

 ### Large explosion